jplodine/CSCI-E29/README.md

 # CSCI-E29
-Problems etc. for Harvard Extension Python for Data Science
+Info for Harvard Extension Python for Data Science